-We selected a random sample of 15 external administrative expenses, and 10 internal administrative to test that they were:
+We selected a random sample of 15 external administrative, 10 internal administrative, and 5 Training and TA expense to test that they were:

 - Authorized by appropriate personnel. - Recorded in the proper period and for the correct amount. - In agreement to supporting documentation. - Services for over \$5,000 were approved by contract.